JunkunPeng17/system-based-on-WeChat-Developer-Tools/README.md

 # system-based-on-WeChat-Developer-Tools

-Our team developed our program based on WeChat DevTool.
+Our team developed our program based on  __WeChat DevTool__.
 The inspector should use WeChat
 DevTool to open the project for accessing code files.
 This develop tool help developers
 develop and debug WeChat Mini Programs more simply and efficiently.
 The mini-program is composed of four code files: